What is sexual violence?

 - Resist revenge.
 It is completely normal to be angry that someone you care about was hurt.
 Acting on those feelings, however, is not justified.
 Seeking revenge may put you and/or the survivor in harm’s way, and it also takes more power and control away from the survivor.

 - Still stuck?
-Reach out to Project AWAKEN or a confidential crisis/support service to explore options of how to help and to get support for yourself.
+Reach out to Project AWAKEN to explore options of how to help and to get support for yourself.

 Why do you say “survivor” when someone is a victim of sexual violence?